Vladi-kruk/Self-Driving-Vehicle/README.md

-# Self-Driving-Vehicle Project that provide Vehicle self driving that can avoiding any obstacles
+# Self-Driving-Vehicle Project
+Allows the vehicle to travel alone any place and overtake any obstacle Electrical Practical Engineer Project